stellaetim1/Content-Based-Movie-Recommendation-System/README.md

 # Content-Based Movie Recommendation System

 This project explores different machine learning techniques for building a content-based movie recommendation system.
-It uses movie attributes to generate recommendations based on similarity, helping solve the cold start problem often seen in collaborative filtering.
+It recommends movies based on their features, such as genre, keywords, cast, and plot.
+This is making it suitable for new users and items without relying on user interaction data.

 ## Tools Used
 - Python (Google Colab)